Wall of Service General Info & Application

 The Fleet Air Arm Wall of Service is a unique facility which records the names of members who have served (or are still serving) in or with the Royal Australian Navy Fleet Air Arm.
 This is achieved by means of bronze plaques affixed to a custom-built wall situated adjacent to the FAA Museum in Nowra, NSW.
 It is not a memorial wall – rather, it records the names of people who have served and/or continue to serve their country in (or attached to) the RAN Fleet Air Arm.
 You can be living or deceased.

-The wall currently contains about 900 plaques (as of 30 June 2018), with room for a total of 14,000.
-Having your name on the wall is a wonderful way to preserve your little bit of history, or perhaps you might consider it as a special gift to someone who has everything.
+There are 1039 plaques on the Wall (as of 25 April 2021), with room for a total of 14,000.
+Having your name on the Wall is a wonderful way to preserve your little bit of history, or perhaps you might consider it as a special gift to someone who has everything.
 (Note, however, that plaques ordered by relations or friends must have approval of the Next-of-Kin of the member).
+You can also organise a plaque for a deceased mate – perhaps someone on your training course or a close friend.

 The plaques are simple.
 They are cast in heavy bronze and feature a ‘wings’ logo (modified) of the Fleet Air Arm Association with the acronym ‘RAN’.
 They display the person’s name (with decorations and awards); rank/rate; official number and their date of entry/discharge.
 They are half a brick in size and are permanently fixed to the wall.